 Baked balsamic chicken & Mediterranean veg

-It might only be February, but with our baked balsamic chicken and Mediterranean veg you can have a taste of sunshine all year around.
+In the dark depths of winter, our baked balsamic chicken and Mediterranean veg will provide a welcome taste of sunshine.
 This dish is flavoured with thyme, honey and a glug of balsamic glaze.
 For an extra surprise, we've cut a pocket in the chicken and filled it with sun-dried tomatoes and basil.
-Just look at it in all its glory - sunshine on a plate!
+Just look at it in all its colourful glory...

 Slow-cooker Mexican corn chowder

 This creamy chowder comes with a kick of chilli heat and smoky chipotle.
 The best thing about this pot of comfort - apart from the taste - is that you can cook it in your slow cooker.
 Simply add in some onions, celery, red pepper, yellow pepper, potatoes, sweetcorn and borlotti beans.
 Then season with a sprinkle of cumin, a spoonful of chipotle paste, some jalapenos, a garlic clove and stock.
 Then, about 10 minutes before you're ready to serve, stir in some single cream.